beaurancourt/bestiary/_posts/2016-03-01-cult-fanatic.markdown

 ***Dark Devotion.*** The fanatic has advantage on saving throws against being charmed or frightened.

-***Spellcasting.*** The fanatic is a 4th-­‐level spellcaster.
+***Spellcasting.*** The fanatic is a 4th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 11, +3 to hit with spell attacks).
-The fanatic has the following cleric spells prepared: Cantrips (at will): light, sacred flame, thaumaturgy 1st level (4 slots): command, inflict wounds, shield of faith 2nd level (3 slots): hold person, spiritual weapon
+The fanatic has the following cleric spells prepared:

+*Cantrips (at will):* light, sacred flame, thaumaturgy

+*1st level (4 slots):* command, inflict wounds, shield of faith

+*2nd level (3 slots):* hold person, spiritual weapon

 **Actions**